 In the picture - Boiled Panang Kizhangu/Boiled Palmyra Sprouts

 For "how to cook palmyra sprouts (panang kizhangu)".
-Kindly, click the below link -
+Kindly click the link below -

 🔗How to cook Palmyra Sprouts (Panang Kizhangu)